-- No tables or figures are allowed in the abstract.
+- No figures are allowed in the abstract.

 - Conflict of interest: It is the intent of ICPIC to provide high-quality sessions focused on educational content that is free from commercial influence or bias.
 Thus the submitting author of an abstract is requested to declare any potential conflicts of interest for all authors during abstract submission.

 - Abbreviations should be indicated in parentheses following their first mention in the text.